-Dr. Seufert and his wife, Samantha, have been married for over nine years and have two young children and are expecting a third.
+Dr. Seufert and his wife, Samantha, have been married for over nine years and have three young children.
 Michael and Samantha grew up outside Chicago.
 After college, Dr. Seufert joined the U.S. Peace Corps and spent three years living in central Ukraine.
 It was this time and his experiences in the Ukraine that ultimately encouraged him to enter into the ministry.
 After completing his time with the Peace Corps, he joined his brother at Westminster Seminary California, and through study and ministry in the local church, God continued to confirm the desire to devote himself fully to the shepherding of His people.

 He later was encouraged to pursue his PhD at The Catholic University of America in a masters program that focused on Semitic Languages and Literatures, which would lead him to his recently completed program, a PhD in Biblical Studies (Old Testament).
 Upon relocating to Washington D.C., he and his wife joined Wallace Presbyterian Church, and he was providentially provided several opportunities to teach and serve the church that ultimately led to a call serving that congregation as pastoral intern and Assistant Pastor.
 Serving in this capacity also allowed him to complete his PhD studies.